 The block interleaver is defined for π/2-64-QAM and π/2-64-NUC modulations.
 The block interleaver performs modulated complex symbols interleaving inside a SC symbol block and its parameters depend on the NSPB, NCB, , , and parameters.

-The input to the interleaver for the ith spatial stream is a SC symbol block of length NSPB × NCB and composed of π/2-64-QAM or π/2-64-NUC symbols , where q denotes the SC symbol block number, q = 0, 1, …, .
+The input to the interleaver for the ith spatial stream is a SC symbol block of length NSPB and composed of π/2-64-QAM or π/2-64-NUC symbols , where q denotes the SC symbol block number, q = 0, 1, …, .

 The output of the interleaver for the ith spatial stream is a permuted SC symbol block of the same length defined as , where idx defines the array of permutation indexes.